MichaIng/DietPi-Docs/docs/software/media.md

             In case the the NFS client has no write permissions, this needs to be done at the NFS server.

-        - For Samba, edit `/etc/fstab` and add or set the mount options `file_mode=0775,dir_mode=0775`.
+        - For Samba, edit `/etc/fstab` and add or set the mount options `file_mode=0644,dir_mode=0755`.
 Important is the last digit of each mode, which indicates read (and execute) permissions for all users.
-Stricter modes, still working with Ampache, would be: `file_mode=0644,dir_mode=0755`
             Then remount the the Samba share for the change to take effect:

             ```sh